vdutts7/youtube-gpt/README.md

 - Chunk size of 1000 characters with 500 character overlap.
 I found this working for me but obviously experiment and adjust according to your content library's size, complexity, etc.
 - Metadata: (1) video url and (2) video title

-With vectorstore loaded, we use Langchain's Conversational Retrieval QA to ask questions, extract relevant metadata from Pinecone, and deliver it back to the user in a packaged answer format
+With Pinecone vectorstore loaded, we use Langchain's Conversational Retrieval QA to ask questions, extract relevant metadata from our embeddings, and deliver back to the user in a packaged format as an answer.

+The relevant video titles are cited via hyperlinks directly to the video url.

 ### Frontend UI with chat

-xxxxx
+NextJs styled with Tailwind CSS. `/pages/index.tsx` contains base skeleton. `/pages/chat-chain.ts` is heart of the code where the Langchain connections are outlined.

 ### Run app